canonical/lxd/doc/containers.md

 ipv6.address            | string    | -                 | no        | bridged                       | network       | An IPv6 address to assign to the container through DHCP
 security.mac\_filtering | boolean   | false             | no        | bridged                       | network       | Prevent the container from spoofing another's MAC address

+#### bridged or macvlan for connection to physical network
+The "bridged" and "macvlan" interface types can both be used to connect to an existing physical network.

+macvlan effectively lets you fork your physical NIC, getting a second interface that's then used by the container.
+This saves you from creating a bridge device and veth pairs and usually offers better performance than a bridge.

+The downside to this is that macvlan devices while able to communicate between themselves and to the outside, aren't able to talk to their parent device.
+This means that you can't use macvlan if you ever need your containers to talk to the host itself.

+In such case, a bridge is preferable.
+A bridge will also let you use mac filtering and I/O limits which cannot be applied to a macvlan device.

 ### Type: disk
 Disk entries are essentially mountpoints inside the container.
 They can either be a bind-mount of an existing file or directory on the host, or